HerneSong/LearningGNN/README.md

 # LearningGNN

-Some examples of building class Graph Neural Network models from scratch.
+Some examples of building classic Graph Neural Network models from scratch.